nutspatial/wowi/README.md

 ### Shiny App

-To use the built-in Shiny application, run the following function:
+To use the included Shiny App, run the following function in R:

 ``` r
 ww_run_app()
 ```

-This will initiate the App using the installed web browser in your current machine.
+This will initiate the package’s Shiny App using the installed web browser on machine.

 ## Citation